Bryn Mawr College: Traditions

 Students celebrate four major traditions throughout the year, along with other minor traditions.
 Parade Night, which happens on the Friday of the first week of classes, is a tradition where the freshman class runs to Taylor Hall, while the upperclassmen throw confetti.
 Following this, the first of the three "Step Sings" takes place, during which the student body sing various traditional and pop songs.
 The second is Lantern Night, which takes place in late October or early November, where first year students receive a lantern which symbolizes the passing down of knowledge, during a traditional ceremony with songs in Ancient Greek.
-Welcome the First Years Week, formerly known as Hell Week, takes place during the early part of the semester between February and March.
+Welcome the First Years Week, formerly known as Hell Week, takes place during the early part of the spring semester between February and March.
 It is a time when students complete silly tasks and attend special events created for them by an upperclassman (called a rose) who the freshman (called a bud) personally selects.
 May Day is held on the Sunday after the last day of classes, not on the traditional date of May 1.
 It includes a breakfast of strawberries and cream, a parade, dancing around the traditional Maypole, a feminist alternative called the Mayhole, and student performances.
 Dar Williams's song "As Cool As I Am" has become part of May Day, as the song is played during the Mayhole celebration.
 The song is even called an "unofficial anthem" for the school.

 The traditions are organized and run by two Traditions Mistexes, elected by the student body.
 In addition to major traditions, there are a number of minor traditions.
 These include offerings to a statue of Athena for luck or thanks, using a set of stairs leading up to Taylor Hall called the Senior Steps or down Senior Row, a row of trees in the center of campus unless a student is a senior.
 The Friendship Poles, a set of two vertical poles located under the main arch of the Pembroke Dorms, are not supposed to be split by a group walking through, or else those who "split the poles" will no longer be friends.
 Additional traditions and superstitions surround the college campus and its facilities and buildings.